Sanglorian/orcus/Orcus Rulebook - current.md

 ### Improvised Weapons

 An improvised weapon, including an unarmed strike, does 1d4 damage (one-handed) or 1d8 damage (two-handed), with no proficiency bonus on the attack.
+A character makes two-handed unarmed strikes if they have two hands free; otherwise they make one-handed unarmed strikes (a character can make one-handed unarmed strikes with both hands full by kicking or headbutting).

 ### Designing Your Own Weapons